strimzi/strimzi.github.io/_posts/2020-05-07-camel-kafka-connectors.md

 In this example we will use the Camel Kafka Connector for the Telegram instant messaging service - a [full list of the available connectors](https://camel.apache.org/camel-kafka-connector/latest/connectors.html) is in the documentation.
 The example will consume messages sent to a Telegram app and forward them to a Kafka topic.

-### Add the Camel Telegram Connector to the Kafka Connect image
+### Adding the Camel Telegram Connector to the Kafka Connect image

 Download the [latest version](https://repo1.maven.org/maven2/org/apache/camel/kafkaconnector/camel-telegram-kafka-connector/0.1.0/camel-telegram-kafka-connector-0.1.0-package.tar.gz) of the Camel Telegram Connector from Maven Central (0.1.0 at the time of writing).

-Note: This will build a Kafka Connect image with just the Camel Telegram Connector in.
-It is also possible to [build an image](https://camel.apache.org/camel-kafka-connector/latest/try-it-out-on-openshift-with-strimzi.html) which contains all of the Camel Connectors.
-This involves building from the source and results in a larger image.
+Note: In this step we are building a Kafka Connect image with just the Camel Telegram Connector in.
+It is also possible to [build an image](https://camel.apache.org/camel-kafka-connector/latest/try-it-out-on-openshift-with-strimzi.html) which contains _all_ of the Camel Connectors.
+Doing that involves building from the source code and results in a larger image.
 However, it does have the benefit of being able to use a single Connect image to interact with multiple external systems.

 Add the connectors to the Kafka Connect by creating a new image from this dockerfile.
 If you are running on OpenShift you can use the [Connect S2I feature](https://camel.apache.org/camel-kafka-connector/latest/try-it-out-on-openshift-with-strimzi.html) instead of this step.